Aarogya Setu

-Aarogya Setu (translation from Sanskrit: the bridge to health) is an Indian COVID-19 "contact tracing, syndromic mapping and self-assessment" digital service, primarily a mobile app, developed by the National Informatics Centre under the Ministry of Electronics and Information Technology (MeitY).
+Aarogya Setu (lit.
+'The bridge to health') is an Indian COVID-19 "contact tracing, syndromic mapping and self-assessment" digital service, primarily a mobile app, developed by the National Informatics Centre under the Ministry of Electronics and Information Technology (MeitY).

 The app reached more than 100 million installs in 40 days.
 On 26 May, amid growing privacy and security concerns, the source code of the app was made public.

 Full view

 The stated purpose of this app is to spread awareness of COVID-19 and to connect essential COVID-19-related health services to the people of India.
 This app augments the initiatives of the Department of Health to contain COVID-19 and shares best practices and advisories.
 It is a tracking app which uses the smartphone's GPS and Bluetooth features to track COVID-19 cases.
 The app is available for Android and iOS mobile operating systems.
 With Bluetooth, it tries to determine the risk if one has been near (within six feet of) a COVID-19-infected person, by scanning through a database of known cases across India.
 Using location information, it determines whether the location one is in belongs to one of the infected areas based on the data available.

 This app is an updated version of an earlier app called Corona Kavach (now discontinued) which was released earlier by the Government of India.